fu-bo/BoomBoomShoot/README.md

 A shooting game like a simplified version of [The Binding of Isaac](https://store.steampowered.com/app/113200/The_Binding_of_Isaac/).

 There are multiple rooms.
 In one room there are multiple enemies, obstacles, and tools.
 You can shoot to attack the enemies and objects.
-The goal is to kill all the bosses.
+The goal is to defeat all the bosses.

 It is a C++ programming exercise as it is written from scratch using OpenGL and there is no advanced data structure involved.